gvwilson/sensibleadventures/arecibo/arecibo.md

 An angry young scar mars his left temple, rough and red against his near-black skin.
 When he turns, she blinks.
-His little man is as small as a baby's and he has no bag at all that she could see.
+His little man is as small as a baby's and he has no bag at all that she can see.

-She clears her throat to greet him, but before the words leave her mouth he says,
+She clears her throat,
+but before her greeting leaves her mouth he says,
 "It does not measure well enough."

-Wharru stiffens beside her.
+Wharru straightens.
 "Show respect," he says sharply.

-She puts a cautionary hand on his arm.
+She puts a hand on his arm.
 "What do you mean, not well enough?"

 The stranger gestures at the oval of basalt that the old woman has spent a lifetime assembling.
 There are one hundred and twenty one stones, each with a name known only to the old woman and whoever helped her place it.
-She could pick some up one-handed, but others took two people and a wooden travois to move, and the waist-high trio at the oval's sunset end had been a year of hard work.
+She could pick some up one-handed, but others took two strong men to move, and the waist-high trio at the oval's sunset end had been a year of hard work.

-"I need to know."
+"I need to know---"
-The stranger blinks rapidly several times.
+The stranger frowns, seeming confused.
 "This language does not have the words.
-I need to know a moment."
+I can only be heard at some moments, but I am damaged."
 He gestures at the scar on his head.
-"I can only be heard at some moments, but I am damaged.
-I do not know when those moments are any more.
+"I do not know when those moments are any more.
-I must add to find them.
+I must measure to find them,
-I need to measure to add,
 but this does not measure well enough."

 The old woman clucks her tongue.